alexandrejuniorc/alexandrejuniorc/README.md

 ###

-<p align="left">My name is Alexandre and I'm a Full Stack Engineer living in Brazil</p>
+<p align="left">My name is Alexandre and I'm a Full Stack Software Engineer living in Brazil</p>

 ###